kengibson1111/go-stdlib/README.md

 Samples:

-* ofb - example using OFB in order to encrypt and decrypt.
-The IV is a random value in the first ciphertext block.
-This example does not cover the use of HMAC after encryption for authentication purposes.
-The AES encryption algorithm is used.

 * streamwriter - this shows how to get a plaintext stream and encrypt while writing using OFB.
 This example does not cover the use of HMAC after encryption for authentication purposes.
 The AES encryption algorithm is used.
   Pretty cool to show off, but not realistic because of lack of authentication.